Why is proofreading important?

 Top 9 tips for proofreading

-If you are longsighted or have presbyopia, make sure you're wearing corrective eyewear when proof checking, whether that's contact lenses or reading glasses.
+If you have a refractive error such as long-sightedness (hyperopia), short-sightedness (myopia), astigmatism or presbyopia, make sure you're wearing corrective eyewear when proof checking, such as contact lenses or prescription glasses.

-Wear blue light glasses when proofreading from a computer screen.
-Our eyes have to work harder when reading from a screen, and the blue light emitted can lead to digital eyestrain.
-Blue light glasses are designed to block some of this blue light reducing many risks, including macular degeneration.
+Our eyes have to work harder when reading from a digital screen, and the blue light emitted from these screens can lead to digital eyestrain.
+Wear blue light glasses when proofreading from a computer screen to stop your eyes from feeling so fatigued.
+Blue light glasses are designed to block some of this blue light, reducing many risks, including macular degeneration.

 2. Change the font size